 Banc of California has been facing many accusations, including a top executive having sex with employees and doing drugs in their offices during work hours.
-Heather Endresen, a former employee at the bank was recently terminated without a cause.
+Heather Endresen, a former employee at the bank was recently terminated without cause.
 Apparently, she had expressed her concerns about the illegal behavior in a whistleblower hotline but the suit was dismissed as frivolous.
-Banc of California spokesperson Joe Hixon says the company investigates all claims an treat them very seriously.
+Banc of California spokesperson Joe Hixon says the company investigates all claims and treats them very seriously.

 Banc of California is also fighting a whistleblower suit filed by former vice president Carlos Salas who alleged that some employees were dismissed because of their concerns about the illegal behavior of some officers and managers.

 Companies throughout California need to follow laws and regulations.
 Many companies carrying illegal activities think they will get away with it and they will never get caught but that’s not always the case.
 In most cases, employees inside the company expose these illegal activities.
 The law prohibits employers from retaliating against whistleblowers.
 Unfortunately, many other companies are still doing similar things yet their employees don’t complain because they are afraid of being caught and getting fired.

 In order to prove retaliation, you must first prove that you engaged in a protected activity.
 Some common examples of protected activities include: